Destiny post-release content: Overview

 Prior to the official release of Destiny in September 2014, Bungie declared that a major component of the game would be a continuous release of new content.
 Bungie Director of Production Jonty Barnes said: "We're going to continuously update the game from now until the end of time.
 That's always going to be part of the philosophy of Destiny.
-We always wanted to build a new universe but keep building upon it, rather than to do a complete and utter restart periodically."
+We always wanted to build a new universe but keep building upon it, rather than to do a complete and utter restart periodically".
 By the time of Destinys launch, two planned packs of downloadable content (DLC) had been officially announced: The Dark Below and House of Wolves.
-From the launch of Destiny, players could purchase the Destiny Expansion Pass, which included the first two expansions at a discounted price versus buying them separately.
+From the launch of Destiny, players could purchase the Expansion Pass, which included the first two expansions at a discounted price versus buying them separately.
 Players also received an exclusive sparrow (EV-30 Tumbler) if they purchased the Expansion Pass or The Dark Below by January 15, 2015.
 At E3 2015, Bungie officially announced a new, larger expansion called The Taken King.
-On February 11, 2016, Bungie confirmed a new, large expansion for September 2016 and a full sequel to Destiny—Destiny 2—for 2017.
-The fourth expansion was officially confirmed as Rise of Iron on June 9, 2016.
+On February 11, 2016, Bungie confirmed a new, large expansion for September 2016, titled Rise of Iron, and a full sequel to Destiny—Destiny 2—for 2017.

 In the weeks proceeding from the release of Destiny, players were reporting areas that could be accessed by various glitches or secret accesses.
 These areas were described as appearing "half-baked", and were noted to often be devoid of items or NPCs.
 In an interview with Eurogamer, on the claims that these were on-disc DLC, Bungie president Harold Ryan replied that the content were incomplete resources intended to reduce download requirements for future DLC.

 For Year Two, senior designer Derek Carroll explained that the studio wanted to shift towards an "event-based model" with "surprises" for players, available to all owners of The Taken King at no additional charge, as opposed to a timed roadmap, as had previously been speculated.
 Marketing director Eric Osborne further clarified its plans for "Year Two", stating that it would not consist solely of time-limited events as had been implied by others, but new "events, activities, content, and features", as well as an event planned for early 2016 that would be "far larger than anything you've seen since the release of The Taken King."